nuuuwan/news_lk3_data/README.md

 *2024-02-13 14:02:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Introduction-of-courses-on-Artificial-Intelligence-to-education-system/108-276923) · `en`

-Colombo, Feb 13 (Daily Mirror) - The Cabinet approved the introduction of Artificial Intelligence (AI) to the school curricula as a pilot project from Grade 8, Cabinet spokesman a
+Colombo, Feb 13 (Daily Mirror) - The proposal for the introduction of Artificial Intelligence (AI) to schools will be a radical change to the education system, and will help prepare children for the future, Cabinet spokesman and Minister Bandula Gunawardana said.

+He said, the cabinet approved the introduction of AI to the school curricula as a pilot project from Grade 8.

 He said the introduction of courses on Artificial Intelligence in the education system was initially decided upon at the Cabinet meeting held on October 2, 2023.